UK's Serco wins contract rebid for COVID-19 test centres

+(Corrects to say Serco has been supporting Britain’s test and trace programme, not running)

-(Reuters) - Serco, which has been running Britain’s test and trace programme, said on Monday it has won a potential 322 million pound ($447.68 million) contract to continue providing support services to COVID-19 test centres.
+(Reuters) - Serco Group, which has been supporting Britain’s test and trace programme, said on Monday it has won a potential 322 million pound ($447.68 million) contract to continue providing services to COVID-19 test centres in England and Northern Ireland.

-The outsourcer will provide services such as cleaning and security services at around 20% of sites in England and Northern Ireland, test site operations, including a mixture of drive-through and walk-in testing centres, as well as mobile testing units.

-“We are delighted that the DHSC has selected us to continue to support them in providing these services for at least the next twelve months,” Serco Chief Executive Rupert Soames said.

 ($1 = 0.7193 pounds)